-- Does This Remind You of Anything?: Gail and her bagel dog.
+- Does This Remind You of Anything?: Paraphrased in an actual line by Gail and her magical bagel dog.

-- Drugs Are Bad: The whole message behind Minotaur's school marketing campaign.
-Subverted when we see Wheeler smoking a joint.
+- Drugs Are Bad: The purported PSA behind Minotaur's school marketing campaign.
+Predictably subverted when we see Wheeler privately smoking a joint.

 - Distracted by the Sexy: One thing Wheeler and Ronnie have in common

-- Earn Your Happy Ending: Danny won his girlfriend back after he finally began to enjoy his life, Wheeler has a "little brother" of sorts, Augie beat the king of LAIRE and got to be with the girl he liked and Ronnie finally has someone to look up to who won't walk out of his life like his dad did.
+- Earn Your Happy Ending: Danny won his girlfriend back after he finally began to enjoy his life, Wheeler has a "little brother" of sorts, Augie beat the king of LAIRE and got to be with the girl he liked (who throughout the movie has been getting more and more exasperated in her attempts to be with him) and Ronnie finally has someone to look up to who won't walk out of his life like his dad did.
 Oh, and neither Danny or Wheeler have to go to jail because Gail (Woman who runs Sturdy Wings) used to give the judge assigned to their case blowjobs for drugs.